What's new in Klocwork 2019

 Here are the highlights for Klocwork 2019.
 If you're upgrading, also see the Limitations for items that affect how you use Klocwork.

 We've improved support for the Microsoft Visual C++ compiler to support modern language features and defect detection for C++ 11, C++14, and C++17 both locally, using MS Visual Studio, and remote server analysis.

 Improved Microsoft Visual Studio Support

-We continue to enhance and improve our analysis of C++ 11, C++14, and C++17 language features on Windows and Linux platforms, improving analysis accuracy and developer productivity.
+Our Visual Studio Extension now supports analysis of C++ 11, C++14, and C++17 language features so you can find new defects locally on your desktop.
 For more information, see Supported C++ language specifications.

 Improvements to supported compilers

 For the full list of supported C/C++ compilers, see C/C++ compilers supported for build integration.

 From release to release, we improve issue detection to bring state-of-the-art capabilities to our customers.
 As a result, expect your analysis results to change as accuracy and coverage improve.